Uganda says president wins 6th term as vote-rigging alleged

-KAMPALA, Uganda (AP) — Uganda’s electoral commission says longtime President Yoweri Museveni has won a sixth term while top opposition challenger Bobi Wine alleges rigging and officials struggle to explain how polling results were compiled amid an internet blackout.
+KAMPALA, Uganda (AP) — Uganda’s electoral commission announced Saturday that longtime President Yoweri Museveni has won a sixth five-year term, while top opposition challenger Bobi Wine alleges rigging and officials struggle to explain how polling results were compiled amid an internet blackout.

-In a generational clash widely watched across the African continent, with a booming young population and a host of aging leaders, the 38-year-old singer-turned-lawmaker Wine posed arguably the greatest challenge yet to Museveni.
-He had strong support in urban centers where frustration with unemployment and corruption is high.
+In a generational clash widely watched across the African continent with a booming young population and a host of aging leaders, the 38-year-old singer-turned-lawmaker Wine posed arguably Museveni’s greatest challenge yet.
+The self-described “ghetto president” had strong support in urban centers where frustration with unemployment and corruption is high.

 The electoral commission said Museveni received 58% of ballots and Wine 34%, and voter turnout was 52%.
+The commission advised anyone celebrating to remember COVID-19 precautions, but immediate reaction in the capital, Kampala, appeared muted.
+The military remained in the streets.

 The top United States diplomat to Africa has called the electoral process “fundamentally flawed.”

+Associated Press journalists who tried to reach Wine’s home on the outskirts of Kampala were turned away by police at a roadblock about 500 meters away.
+Wine has said he was alone with his wife and a single security guard.

 Thursday’s vote followed the East African country’s worst pre-election violence since the 76-year-old Museveni took office in 1986.
-Wine and other opposition candidates were often harassed, and more than 50 people were killed when security forces put down riots in November over Wine’s arrest.
-Wine petitioned the International Criminal Court this month over alleged torture and other abuses by security forces.
+Wine and other opposition candidates were often beaten or harassed, and more than 50 people were killed when security forces put down riots in November over Wine’s arrest.

-While the president holds on to power, at least 15 of his Cabinet ministers, including the vice president, were voted out, with many losing to candidates from Wine’s party, local media reported.
+This month, Wine petitioned the International Criminal Court over alleged torture and other abuses by security forces and named several officials including Museveni.

 Wine claimed victory Friday, asserting that he had video evidence of vote-rigging and saying “every legal option is on the table” to challenge the official election results, including peaceful protests.
 Candidates can challenge election results at the Supreme Court.

 Hours later, he tweeted that the military had entered his home compound and “we are in serious trouble,” which a military spokeswoman denied.
-Wine, whose real name is Kyagulanyi Ssentamu, was roughed up and arrested several times while campaigning but was never convicted, and eventually he campaigned wearing a flak jacket and said he feared for his life.
+Wine, whose real name is Kyagulanyi Ssentamu, was arrested several times while campaigning but was never convicted, and eventually he campaigned wearing a flak jacket and said he feared for his life.
+Many on his campaign team are in detention.

-A heavy presence of security forces remained around his home, where he has said he was alone with his wife and a single security guard.
+While Uganda’s president holds on to power, at least 15 of his Cabinet ministers, including the vice president, were voted out, with many losing to candidates from Wine’s party, local media reported.

 Uganda’s electoral commission has said Wine should prove his allegations of rigging, and it has deflected questions about how countrywide voting results were transmitted during the internet blackout by saying “we designed our own system.”
-It could not explain how it worked.

 Monitoring of the vote was further complicated by the arrests of independent monitors and the denial of accreditation to so many members of the U.S. observer mission that the U.S. called it off.
 Another major observer, the European Union, said its offer to deploy electoral experts “was not taken up.”